|

 corrupted Microsoft Excel documents.
 This advanced Excel spreadsheet

-repair program restores damaged Excel xls files after instances of virus attacks,
+repair program restores damaged Excel xls files after instances of virus

 R-Excel - "R-Excel is a